Anti-Raid/splashtail/docs/src/user/captcha/2-examples.md

 -- Check if user has reached maximum tries if __stack._captcha_user_tries[args.user.id] >= 5 then
-    return { __error = "You have reached the maximum number of tries in this 5 minute window."}
+    error("You have reached the maximum number of tries in this 5 minute window.") end
-end

 -- Basic options